 There’s the toe tappin’, git yer yee-haw on sort of bluegrass, and then there’s one of the most common California weeds: annual bluegrass.

-Annual bluegrass (Poa annua) is a cool season annual or biennial that appears in the Bay Area with the first rains.
+Annual bluegrass (Poa annua) is a cool season annual or biennial that appears in San Jose, California, with the first rains.
 This weed is a member of the grass family.

 Annual bluegrass identification